Fundoplication Surgery for GERD

-When conservative therapy such as lifestyle change or medication has failed to improve or eliminate the symptoms of GERD, patients have the option of turning to a surgical procedure known as the fundoplication to reinforce the Lower Esophageal Sphincter, or LES.
+When conservative therapy such as lifestyle change or medication has failed to improve or eliminate the symptoms of Gastroesophageal Reflux Disease / GERD or chronic acid reflux, patients have the option of turning to a surgical procedure known as the fundoplication to reinforce the Lower Esophageal Sphincter, or LES.
 A fundoplication involves wrapping the upper portion of the stomach, known as the fundus, around the lower part of the esophagus.
 The added pressure from this wrap allows the LES – the valve between the esophagus and the stomach, to work more efficiently and stop the upward motion of stomach acid that characterizes acid reflux.

 In cases of a paraesophageal hiatal hernia, the fundoplication is the definitive first course of action.

 Most patients will have heard of the Nissen Fundoplication which is a 360° wrap of the stomach around the esophagus.
 More recently, partial wraps have been employed for certain cases with similarly good results and fewer restrictions and complications.
 Common fundoplications are the Nissen: 360°, Toupet: 270° and Dor: 200°